Raspberry Pi setup #

 enable_uart=1

-- Install the SiLabs CP210X USB driver for the console cable
+- Install the SiLabs CP210X USB driver for the console cable.
+(You won't need this on a newish Mac.)

-- Connect RPi to laptop with console cable
+- Connect the Pi to your laptop with the console cable

 - Install PuTTY (Windows) or open Applications > Utilities > Terminal (macOS) or install Serial (macOS)